zkonduit/ezkl-docs/About_EZKL/RunArgs.md

 order: 2
 ---

 `RunArgs` are the fine-tuning parameters that give you more control over various aspects of `ezkl`.
 The majority of them have default values, so you typically don't see them in our basic instructions.
-This section will show you the various `RunArgs` you have at your disposal and how you can use them.
-To begin, here is a list of all the `RunArgs` we support and their flags (you can also take a look at these with `ezkl setup --help`):
+They include:

 > - Tolerance: `-T` | `--tolerance`
 > - Scale: `-S` | `--scale`